Easy From Now On: Background

 Susannah Clark called her friend Carter with the line "Quarter Moon in a Ten Cent Town" from which the song originated.
 Carter played the finished song for Emmylou Harris, who included it as the first track on the album, Quarter Moon in a Ten Cent Town.
-A painting by Clark, also an artist, of a cresent moon over a dark road serves as the album's cover.
+A painting by Clark, also an artist, of a crescent moon over a dark road serves as the album's cover.
 The song launched Carter's career as a songwriter and opened doors for her as a performer.

 The song is included on the album Profile: Best of Emmylou Harris, also released in 1978.

 Legacy

 Country artist Miranda Lambert covered the song for her second studio album Crazy Ex-Girlfriend.
 Lambert has stated that the line "When the mornin' comes and it's time for me to leave/Don't worry about me, I got a wild card up my sleeve" has resonated with her, and served as inspiration for the title of her 2019 studio album, Wildcard.
-Lambert's second single from the album, "Bluebird", also features the lyric "I've got a wildcard up my sleeve."
+Lambert's second single from the album, "Bluebird", prominently features the lyric "I've got a wildcard up my sleeve" in the chorus.

 Americana Band Watchhouse (formerly Mandolin Orange) have cited the song as an influence, calling it a “smart and perfect country song.”

 In a list of cozy songs for autumn, Rolling Stone magazine called the song "gorgeous" and "great for a midnight drive."